snowkidind/txTheRipper/README.md

 - topics (accounts) this includes all types of calls and accounts harvested from input data
 - the full trace of the transaction

 See the page that is [All about subscriptions](application/subscriptions/SUBSCRIPTIONS.md)

+# Operation Modes

+There are two modes of operation for txTheRipper: `sync` and `subscription`.

+- sync parses all blocks and adds the transaction information to the database.
+It also provides the subscription interface.
+- subscription does not save anything to the database. (besides application settings) This provides only the subscription interface

+Both modes operate in a sequential method and must be established on a fresh database, and cannot be changed without resetting the database to zero.
+The sync method will synchronize data for all blocks which takes days to get the full database rolling.
+The subscription method will synchronize to the latest block at first, and on subsequent runs, will synchronize to whatever it got to on previous runs.
+Once the subscription method starts, no subsequent blocks will be missed, even through application downtime or restarts.

 # Kickstarting the sync

 You can backup your own sync via pg_dump (if you have the resource) or you can copy the files in the tablespace.
 Additionally you can export the data to sql files which the program can read upon a fresh database installation.

 Retrieving block data and indexing the cache for millions of blocks can be a time consuming process.
 This is a way to kickstart the database, that is to import chain data and cache for up to a certain block height. (data availibility may vary as a function of funding.)

-To enable kickstarting, on a clean database, (use the nuke database function in the cli) argue
+To enable kickstarting, on a clean database, (use the nuke database function in the cli) argue:

 ```
 node ripper.js k /path/to/kickstartdir